harbingerofme/R2DS-Essentials/README.md

 - Interactible Server Console to execute commands directly from the console window!
 - Remove useless spam (`Filename: C:\buildslave...` and `Fallback...`) for easier monitoring.
 - (almost) completely modular!
-- Doesn't need a full r2api installed. *(Just it's `MMHOOK` file will do, an update is usually available for this on patch day.)*
+- Doesn't need a full r2api installed. *(Just it's `MMHOOK` file will do, an update is usually available for this on patch day from the modding discord.)*
 - Helper Functions exposed, so other mods can depend on R2DSE.

 ### Installation